Let's All Chant: Background and recording

-When he was still at A&M Records, Michael Zager met Jerry Love, a former head of A&R. After Love subsequently left the record label, he and Zager formed the Michael Zager Moon's Band in 1976.
+When he was still at A&M Records, Michael Zager met Jerry Love, a former head of A&R at A&M Records.
+After Love subsequently left the record label, he and Zager formed the Michael Zager Moon's Band in 1976.
 Love frequented Studio 54 and went to clubs every night.
-One evening, he went to Greenwich Village to visit several clubs and noted that people were continuously singing "Ooh-ah, Ooh-ah" to every tune which was played in order to increase their own participation and pleasure.
+One evening, he went to Greenwich Village to visit several clubs and noted that people were continuously singing "Ooh-ah, Ooh-ah" to every tune that was played in order to increase their own participation and pleasure.
 The next day, he described the scene to Zager and suggested that Zager write a song incorporating the "Ooh-ah, Ooh-ah" vocals.
 Zager told Love: "You have to be kidding; that's embarrassing!"
 Love commented that everybody was doing it and that if Zager wrote a song using these chants, dancers would love it.

 In parallel, the group's name was changed to the Michael Zager Band and they signed with the label Private Stock Records.
 For their forthcoming LP, Zager wrote two songs, "Let's All Chant" and "Love Express", together with Alvin Fields.
 The co-writer shared lead vocals on "Let's All Chant" with session singers Dollette McDonald and Billy Baker.
 Zager added a classical section to the track.
 He later remarked: